kkeane/chef-frontaccounting/README.md

 ### frontaccounting::default

 Set up a Web server, for instance using the httpd cookbook.
+If you are using nginx or other servers, you may need additional work to make php work.

 Set any attributes you need as non-default.

 Specify the database password using the node.run_state[:frontaccounting_dbpw] mechanism:

 <code>node.run_state[:frontaccounting_dbpw] = 'password'</code>